Senior Vice President, Carter Financial Management

 Service to the community has long been a priority for Kathy.
-She has provided volunteer leadership for numerous organizations including the Diocese of Dallas, Southern Methodist University Foundation, the Catholic Foundation, Cistercian Preparatory School, Parkland Hospital, Communities Foundation of Texas, Jesuit Preparatory School and The Dallas Foundation.
-Her expertise offered these institutions invaluable support on issues including nonprofit governance, planned giving, investments and fund development.
+She provides philanthropic leadership for organizations including The Diocese of Dallas, Cistercian Preparatory School, Parkland Hospital Foundation, Communities Foundation of Texas, Jesuit Preparatory School Foundation and The Dallas Foundation.